-In accordance with applicable law, the Company's bylaws state that when purchasing Company's stock, foreign shareholders are compelled to: (i) be considered as Mexican in everything relating to their shares, properties, rights, concessions, participations or interests in which the Company is the holder, and the rights and obligations resulting from any contract between the Company and the federal government, and (ii) do not seek the protection of their government.
-If a shareholder seeks such protection, in contravention with the provisions of the bylaws, it's bound to lose its Shares in benefit of the Mexican Nation.
-This prohibition does not apply to processes carried out in foreign courts.
+In accordance with applicable law, the Company's bylaws state that when acquiring Company's shares, foreign shareholders are obliged to: (i) be considered as Mexican in everything relating to their shares, properties, rights, concessions, participations or interests in which the Company is the holder, and the rights and obligations resulting from any contract between the Company and the federal government, and (ii) do not seek the protection of their government.
+If a shareholder invokes such protection, in contravention with the provisions of the bylaws, it's bound to lose its Shares in benefit of the Mexican Nation.
+This prohibition does not apply to legal proceedings before foreign courts.